Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/rrtmdviewer/desktop/ReadMe.txt

 Summary
 =======

-The Refinitiv Real-Time Market Data Viewer (RRTViewer) is an OMM Consumer GUI application that demonstrates features of the EMA library to access, parse and display Real-Time data from data sources such as Advanced Distribution Server, Refinitiv Real-Time - Optimized (RRTO) or an OMM Provider.
+The LSEG Real-Time Market Data Viewer (RRTViewer) is an OMM Consumer GUI application that demonstrates features of the EMA library to access, parse and display Real-Time data from data sources such as Advanced Distribution Server, Real-Time - Optimized (RRTO) or an OMM Provider.
 The viewer supports socket and websocket connections with and without encryption.